jg10545/patchwork/docs/feature.md

 * Pass a string containing any contextual information about the experiment to the `notes` kwarg; it will be added to the YAML file (and recorded for MLflow)

 ![](mlflow_tracking.png)

+#### A word on batch normalization

+There's a running theme in contrastive learning literature of results depending critically on how batch normalization is used in the projection head (such as MoCo requiring batchnorm shuffling across GPUs, or BYOL collapsing when batchnorm is removed).
+In my (limited) test cases it seems like batchnorm in the projection head can sometimes cause problems, particularly in situations where you're hardware-limited to smaller batch sizes.

+For this reason- there's a Boolean `batchnorm` kwarg in several of the trainers that you can use to disable batch normalization in the hidden layer of the projection head.
+I'd recommend trying this out if you find yourself in either of these situations:

+* The contrastive training loss plateaus early on in training
+* The loss is decreasing but the downstream accuracy never goes above the base rate